core-interaction-lab/lab-base-template/README.md

-* Github Pages Base Template
+# Lab Assignments & Exercises

-We will be using this repository as a template for all class assignments and exercises
+We will be using this repository all class assignments and exercises

+## Assignments

+You can see the scheduled assignments at [https://interactionlab.space/assignments.html](https://interactionlab.space/assignments.html)

+Please check this page the day assignments are given as it will be updated over the course of the semester

+## Exercises

+Exercises will be given during class and will go in individual directories under the "exercises" directory